Strange-Quark-007/Swiss-Tools/README.md

 # Swiss Army Tank - Dev Tools

 A browser-based, modular, and privacy-first toolbox that offers a suite of fast, lightweight utilities.
-The app is built to help developers with tools ranging from number conversions to data manipulation, and everything in between.
+The app is built to help developers with tools ranging from number converters to data manipulation, and everything in between.
 It's designed to be responsive, cross-platform, and entirely privacy-respecting with no tracking or ads.

 ## Features

 - **Modular Architecture**: Add or remove tools dynamically, keeping your workspace streamlined.
-Each utility (e.g., number conversion, data processing) is self-contained and easily extendable.
+Each utility (e.g., number converter, data processing) is self-contained and easily extendable.
 - **Customizable Sidebar**: Easily organize tools by categories like "Developer Tools" or "Designer Tools."
 Sidebar modules can be pinned or customized by the user.
 - **Privacy-First**: No tracking, no login required.
 Data stays local and only what's necessary is processed.
 - **Cross-Platform**: Fully functional on both desktop and mobile browsers.
 - **SEO-Friendly**: With dynamic routing and handling of query parameters, the app supports SEO and social sharing.
-- **Number Conversion**: Binary, Octal, Decimal, Hexadecimal, and Custom bases (2–36).
+- **Number converter**: Binary, Octal, Decimal, Hexadecimal, and Custom bases (2–36).
 Supports bulk input via comma or newline.
-- **Text Case Conversion**: Lowercase, UPPERCASE, Title Case, camelCase, snake_case, and more.
+- **Text Case converter**: Lowercase, UPPERCASE, Title Case, camelCase, snake_case, and more.
 Supports bulk input via newline.
-- **Data Format Conversion**: Convert between JSON, YAML, TOML, XML, CSV, and INI with validation and helpful error messages.
+- **Data Format converter**: Convert between JSON, YAML, TOML, XML, CSV, and INI with validation and helpful error messages.
 - **Encoder / Decoder**: Base2, Base8, Base16 (Hex), Base32, Base58, Base62, Base64, ASCII85, Base91, Base128, URL, HTML entities.
 Note: Base128 may produce non-printable characters.
 - **Command Palette**: Quick navigation and actions with a keyboard shortcut.
 - **Theming**: Light/Dark themes with system preference support.